craftercms/docs/source/system-administrators/activities/clustering.rst

 |

-When setting up a Studio embedded database multi-master cluster, a specific node needs to be started first as a reference point, then the rest of the nodes can join and form the cluster.
+When setting up a Studio cluster, a specific node needs to be started first as a reference point, then the other nodes (Studio and/or Arbiter) can join and form the cluster.
 This is known as cluster bootstrapping.
-Bootstrapping is the first step to introduce a database node as Primary Component, which others will see as a reference point to sync up with.
+Bootstrapping is the first step to introduce a node as Primary Component, which others will see as a reference point to sync up with.

 The Primary Component is a central concept on how to ensure that there is no opportunity for database inconsistency or